-D Griffin Studio is owned and operated by David Griffin and is based in the Washington DC area.
-The studio specializes in publication design and editing, branding design and strategy, and visual media consulting.
+D Griffin Studio, Inc. was founded by David Griffin and is based in the Washington DC area.
+The studio specializes in publication design, branding, and editorial strategy.

 I have over 30 years of experience working for major publications in a variety of roles, most notably in design and photography.
-My passion is for story telling, editing, and design, which is not bound by any one form.
 I maintain broad connections to photographers, editors, graphic artists, and illustrators for any job that might require specialized skills.
 Having managed large visual teams, I am adept and reliable at project management.

 A selection of my photography is represented by National Geographic Creative.

 I am president of D Griffin Studio, Inc., founded in 2015.